 Program areas at VBRI

 Education.
-In 2022, VBRI launched a new colon and lung cancer screening education program for Veterans, family members, caregivers and healthcare providers with over 20 educational events held engaging over 800 participants.
+In 2023, VBRI expanded its colon, lung and skin cancer screening education program for Veterans, family members, caregivers and healthcare providers with 16 educational events held engaging over 600 participants.
 In addition, VBRI supported educational activity that included training for Veterans, family members, caregivers and healthcare providers in a variety of deployment related health concerns.